 In connection with its operations, the Organization regularly enters into agreements for the purchase of various supplies and services including the rental of facilities on a short-term basis.
-Certain of these agreements extend beyond the end of the 2020 fiscal year.
+Certain of these agreements extend beyond the end of the 2021 fiscal year.
 In the opinion of management, these agreements are in the normal course of the Organization's operations, are not abnormal in amount or nature and do not include a high degree of speculative risk.

-12. Contingencies
+13. Contingencies

 Certain corporation, government and foundation funding agreements of the Organization are subject to conditions regarding the expenditures of the funds.
 The Organization's accounting records may be subject to audit by the funding agencies to identify instances, if any, in which the amounts charged to the projects were not in compliance with the agreed terms and conditions, and which, therefore, would be refundable to the funding agency.
-Adjustments to the financial statements as a result of these audits would be recorded in the fiscal year in which they become known.